rstacruz/rminimist/README.md

   { _: [], watch: 'test' }
   ```

-- A new option `array` is introduced to make things into an array.
+- A new option `array` is introduced to make values into an array.

   ```js
   minimist(['--watch=lib', '--watch=test'], { array: ['watch'] })